SanderSass/musicapplcationrestapi/readme.md

 1. Make sure the Authorization type is setted as a 'No auth'.
 ![Class Diagram](/images/no%20auth.png)

-2. Run a url link to generate jwt key for getting an access to the other CRUD methods.
+2. Run a url link to generate jwt key for getting an access to the other CRUD methods in Postman.
 URL link can be found in the report under **Generate a key to access the API**.

 3. Locate the key as following:
 ![Class Diagram](/images/jwt%20token%20in%20postman.png)